AwayFairer/AwayFairer/README.md

 ## Intro

 Hello!
-My name is Macy, and I am a self-taught Data Scientist living in Wyoming.
+My name is Macy, and I am a self-taught Data Analyst living in Wyoming.

 After acheiving a BS in Physiology, completing my MBA in International Business, and working as a quality pharmaceutical scientist, I realized my passion throughout all my work and education lay in working with data.
 Since 2020, I have dedicated myself to learning Python, SQL, R, and Tableau to pursue my career in data science.